-When project managers have to negotiate contracts, deal with jurisdiction's licensing requirements, purchase insurance, and manage job site safety, an understanding of legal principles can save time and money.
+When project managers have to negotiate contracts, deal with jurisdictions’ licensing requirements, purchase insurance, and manage job site safety, an understanding of legal principles can save time and money.
 There are several areas of liability in construction management.
-There could be a claim for failure to detect defective work, if a bid exceeds estimates, or if there is extended overhead or if the project is delayed.
-Most professional liability policies don’t cover any aspect of faulty workmanship (like fabrication or installation) nor do they cover economic risks, so project managers have to make sure they have the appropriate coverage and that they are doing everything they can to avoid liabilities and claims.
+There could be a claim for failure to detect defective work if a bid exceeds estimates, if there is extended overhead, or if the project is delayed.
+Most professional liability policies don’t cover any aspect of faulty workmanship (like fabrication or installation) or economic risks, so project managers have to make sure they have the appropriate coverage and are doing everything they can to avoid liabilities and claims.

 A quality control plan ensures that the building has reached a specific standard.
-Quality control is the last step a project goes through before being delivered to the owner and consists of a series of systems and procedures to make sure it meets the highest standards.
-Project managers will have to evaluate how to test quality, create a step-by-step process for auditing the project, and revise and review the plan to find new problem areas.
-They will also have to be knowledgeable in safety management and codes, building codes, and compliance codes, and include these aspects in the plan.
+Quality control is the last step a project goes through before it’s delivered to the owner, and it consists of a series of systems and procedures to make sure it meets the highest standards.
+Project managers will have to evaluate how to measure project quality, create a step-by-step process for auditing the project, and revise and review the plan to find new problem areas.
+They will also have to be knowledgeable in safety management and codes, building codes, and compliance codes, then include these aspects in the plan.

 BuilderTREND is a cloud-based construction project management tool for home builders and remodelers.
 It helps builders communicate with subcontractors about tasks and allows clients to see real-time status about their home and the costs.
 BuilderTrend lets you create proposals, simplify the bidding process, send documents, create schedules, and manage customer relationships.

 Co-construct is a web-based solution for custom builders and remodelers.
 It helps businesses coordinate their selections, schedules, and photos while improving relationships with interactive communication.
 Users can track change orders, create a project budget, update schedules, share files, and more.